RelationshipsUpdated April 2, 202613 min read

 Communication: Quality Over Quantity

 Establish a communication rhythm.
 Successful LDR couples typically have one or two longer video calls per week and moderate texting throughout the day.
-Consistency reduces anxiety and provides something to look forward to.
+Consistency reduces anxiety and gives both partners something to look forward to.
+Pick a standing call slot — Tuesday evening, Sunday morning — and protect it the way you would protect any other important commitment.

 Share your daily life.
 Send photos of your lunch, a funny sign you walked past, or a sunset from your window.
 These mundane moments are what close-distance couples share naturally, and recreating that casual sharing maintains a sense of inclusion in each other's lives.
-For more on this topic, see our attachment styles in dating.
+For more on the emotional patterns underneath this, see our attachment styles in dating piece.

 Have deep conversations intentionally.
-Schedule periodic deeper conversations about your feelings, the relationship, and future plans.
-Sometimes you need to deliberately create space for vulnerability.
+Schedule periodic deeper conversations about feelings, the state of the relationship, and future plans.
+You will not stumble into vulnerability over a text thread about your grocery list.
+Create the space.

 Virtual Date Ideas That Actually Feel Special